JamesWong-yd/zvale/README.md

-# minixi

-> zvale
+# zvale

-> base on 'iview'、'vue'、'node' and 'mongodb'
+> A product base on iview、vue、node and mongodb

 ## Build Setup